HorizenOfficial/nodetracker/README.md

     Then run the above commands again

   2. Run setup (this will refresh the list of servers) in the scenodetracker folder.
+     This can be skipped if updating from 0.2.0
      You should be able to accept all the previous values.
       * node setup